Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 Winter (December-February): Fewer tourists make this a great time to visit Yu Garden in Shanghai, but obviously, it will be cold.

-Things To Do Close By
+Things to Do Close By

 Yu Garden is located in the heart of Shanghai, so it’s easy to combine a trip with other attractions in Shanghai.